 *Cal Maritime Academy is not regulated in Texas under Chapter 132 of the Texas Education Code.

 Cal Maritime is either in the process of applying for authorization or has not yet sought approval to offer distance education in the following states and U.S. Territories.
 If one of these is your place of residence and you intend to apply to the online Master's degree program, please notify the Office of Graduate Studies so that the authorization process in your home state can be expedited.

-Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, New Mexico, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, West Virginia, Commonwealth of Northern Mariana Islands,, Federated States of Micronesia, Guam, Puerto Rico, Republic of the Marshall Islands, Republic of Palau, U.S. Virgin Islands
+Arkansas, Illinois, Iowa, Kansas, Kentucky, Minnesota, Missouri, New Mexico, Oklahoma, South Dakota, Tennessee, West Virginia, Commonwealth of Northern Mariana Islands, Federated States of Micronesia, Guam, Puerto Rico, Republic of the Marshall Islands, Republic of Palau, U.S. Virgin Islands

 GRADUATE PROGRAM GENERAL POLICIES

 Students enroll in one of three areas of specialization.
 The choices include Transportation, Engineering Management, or Humanitarian Disaster Management.
-Before taking courses in their area of specialization students will complete 5 courses in core management curriculum.
-They will then complete coursework in their area of specialization, which consists of 4 courses.
+Before taking courses in their area of specialization students will complete five courses in core management curriculum.
+They will then complete coursework in their area of specialization, which consists of four courses.
 The final course - the Capstone course will give students the opportunity to demonstrate their learning through an extensive project.
-Successful completion of the 10 courses is required to earn the degree.
+Successful completion of the ten courses is required to earn the degree.